School Logo

 deal to her: both ‘hundreds’ and 'pounds’ fit into

 her thinking about a lot.
-Charlotte used spoken language to express what her marks
+Charlotte used spoken

-suggested to her, attending to the link between her marks and the mathematical vocabulary of quantity in a general sense.
+to her, attending to the link between her marks

 • Taxonomy - written number and quantities: Representing quantities that are not counted